daabarbacena/Eco-Mind/README.md

-  # EcoMind (Community)
+  # EcoMind

-  This is a code bundle for EcoMind (Community).
-The original project is available at https://www.figma.com/design/4wZqvsugWNaUt2JQkgJUFY/EcoMind--Community-.
+  Trabalho Startup One.

-  ## Running the code
+  ## Rodando o código:

   Run `npm i` to install the dependencies.